 We don’t write nor say the word “minute” when we say the time, but if you need to abbreviate the word minute, it would be “mn” in French.

-2 – How to Tell the Official Time in French
+More Ways To Tell the Time in French

-In French, all the official schedules (TV, radio, trains, planes etc…) use what you call “military time”.
+In French, all the official schedules (TV, radio, trains, planes etc…) use what you call in English “military time”.

 Based on a 24 hour clock, you say exactly the number of hour, then the number of minutes.